Penca53/FishNetRBTest/README.md

 ## The Bug

 When spawning <= 32 objects, the system works just fine.
-After this threshold, the only following objects will be heavily desynced.
+After this threshold, the objects will desync heavily.